 University Police present and participate in crime prevention activities and programs for students, faculty and staff.

 Specifically, Officers teach Freshmen Seminar classes, facilitate R.A. training programs, engage in off campus housing visits, staff campus safety week information tables and provide faculty and staff training sessions.
 Programs for prospective students begin with University Police staffing information tables at Open Houses and Accepted Student Day programs.
 During these visits, students and parents are provided with information regarding personal and campus safety, crime reporting information, confidential tip line options, crime prevention brochures, the University Police escort service and general information regarding the local community environment.
 Crime statistics are provided via printed hard copies of the Annual Security and Fire Safety Report on request.

 University Police Officers participate in R.A. programs in the residence halls on topics, which empower students to safeguard themselves and protect against theft and personal and property crimes.
-Depending on student needs students, these educational programs include a variety of topics including personal safety awareness and security, BroncoCHECK, alcohol and drug education, rape awareness/sexual assertiveness training, Project ID, silent witness program and anti-theft programs.
-During Orientation, programs are presented which address sexual assault, fire safety, and other personal safety topics.
+Depending on student needs students, these educational programs include a variety of topics including personal safety awareness and security, Bronco CHECK, alcohol and drug education, rape awareness/sexual assertiveness training, Project ID, silent witness program and anti-theft programs.
+During Orientation, SPARC (Sexual assault prevention and bystander training), TRAC

+(alcohol and drug education), and Fire Safety on line training required for all incoming students.
+Also describing the mandated training for all students moving off campus which includes fire safety, and personal and home safety.
 Students are also informed via the University Police webpage of crime prevention and emergency services available on campus.
 The University Police Department co-sponsors the for-credit Rape Aggression Defense class, which is offered each semester.

 Members of the University Police Department are certified trained instructors and may work with the other trained instructors from the Student Life Division.
-A University Police Officer serves as the Co-Chair of the Personal Safety Committee that addresses issues, concerns and projects relating to personal safety throughout the campus.
-The Personal Safety Committee publishes an annual report of its recommendations and findings to the campus community
+A University Police Officer serves as the Co-Chair of the Personal Safety

+Committee that addresses issues, concerns and projects relating to personal safety throughout the campus.
+The Personal Safety Committee publishes an annual report of its recommendations and findings to the campus community.